Turkey ham: Overview

 Turkey ham is a processed meat product made primarily from cooked or cured turkey meat and water, formed into the shape of a ham and often sold pre-sliced.
 It is a ready-to-eat product that can be consumed cold or heated.

 Production

 Turkey ham is produced from turkey meat such as cured turkey thigh meat and other meat from the animals, which can be machine-deboned.
-Contrary to the product's name, turkey ham products do not contain any ham or pork products.
+Contrary to the product's name, turkey ham products do not contain ham and pork products.
 Some turkey ham products are manufactured with added water, which adds moisture and weight, and some include binders, which serves to bind the moisture and fat in the meat to improve texture.
 Turkey ham is sometimes flavored to resemble the flavor of ham.
 Turkey ham typically has a 5 percent fat content, and some turkey hams are produced as fat-free.
 Turkey hams are typically produced in two sizes, whole and half-sized.

 Some U.S. producers and brands of turkey ham include Butterball, Cargill, Jennie-O, Louis Rich, Norbest and Oscar Mayer.